How to Create a Calm and Refreshing At-Home Spa Day

 A true spa experience goes beyond skincare.
 Treating your hair can make your at-home spa day feel even more complete.
 With a few simple steps, you can give your hair the same level of care and relaxation as your skin.

 Scalp Massage: Use your fingertips or a scalp massager to boost circulation and release tension.
-This not only feels relaxing but can also support healthy hair growth.
+This not only feels relaxing but can help improve scalp circulation.

 Hair Masks: Apply a nourishing mask based on your hair needs: